 Each of these areas supports the research and educational needs of the University of Louisiana at Lafayette community by selecting, purchasing, describing, and organizing library materials and by providing web and technology support services.

-Collection Development denotes the activities that ensure that the University Libraries include in their collections the books, periodicals, and other appropriate library materials to support the institutional and research programs of UL Lafayette and/or provide access to them.
+Collection Development denotes the activities that ensure that the University Libraries include in their collections the books, periodicals, and other appropriate library materials to support the institutional and research programs of the University of Louisiana at Lafayette and provide access to them.
 Funds are allocated by type of material (book, periodical, microforms, electronic resource, etc.), and by academic subject area.
-Collection Development also encompasses associated activities such as evaluation, location, weeding and preservation.
+Collection Development also encompasses associated activities such as evaluation, location, weeding, and preservation.

 The E-Resources & Serials Department coordinates the purchasing, licensing, and access of electronic resources and print serial publications, including trials, quotes, new orders, annual academic department subscriptions review, renewals, cancellations, collecting and analyzing usage data, and troubleshooting.
-The staff assists with the implementation and ongoing administration of the library’s electronic resource management module; maintains catalog records, an A-Z list, an OpenURL link resolver, and other utilities; communicates with vendors regarding the library’s print and electronic subscriptions; and assists with the continuing commitments portions of the library’s acquisitions budget.
+The staff assists with the implementation and ongoing administration of the library’s electronic resource management module; maintains catalog records, an A-Z list, an OpenURL link resolver, and other utilities; communicates with vendors and providers regarding the library’s print and electronic subscriptions; and assists with the continuing commitments portions of the library’s acquisitions budget.

 The mission of the Catalog Department is to support the teaching, research, and service mission of Dupré Library and the University by providing bibliographic access to the collections housed in the library and its branches.